alh-alabdullatif/level3-project-alhanouf/readme.md

 - pro graf is in the monitor namespace
 ## Dashboards
 - Can be found in k8s-sandbox under json-dashboard folder
+- To use them upload them into the grafana
 ## More

 - The tools can be accessed via Nodeport